 For a more concrete topological application of \refthm{thm: Main Thm}, consider the following conjecture, made in \cite{MW}.

 \begin{conjecture} If $(G,\mc{P})$ is a type $F$ relatively hyperbolic group pair, then $\dim\partial(G,\mc{P})=\op{cd}(G,\mc{P})-1$. \end{conjecture}

-Of course, the case that $(G,\mc{P})$ is type $F_\infty$ is also of interest but $\partial(G,\mc{P})$ is not a $Z$-set in general, which makes topological statements about $\partial(G,\mc{P})$ more difficult to prove.
-The conjecture is shown to be true in the case that $(G,\mc{P})$ is type $F$ and $\op{cd}G<\op{cd}(G,\mc{P})$.
-Moreover, \cite[Corollary 1.4]{BM91} gives the non-hyperbolic statement of this conjecture: whenever $G$ is type $F$ and hyperbolic, $\dim\partial G=\op{cd}(G)-1$.
+Of course, the case when $(G,\mc{P})$ is of type $F_\infty$ is also of interest but $\partial(G,\mc{P})$ is not a $Z$-set in general, which makes topological statements about $\partial(G,\mc{P})$ more difficult to prove.
+The conjecture is shown to be true in the case when $(G,\mc{P})$ is of type $F$ and $\op{cd}G<\op{cd}(G,\mc{P})$.
+Moreover, \cite[Corollary 1.4]{BM91} gives the non-relatively hyperbolic statement of this conjecture: whenever $G$ is of type $F$ and hyperbolic, $\dim\partial G=\op{cd}(G)-1$.
 This motivates the question of how $\op{cd}$ behaves under type $F$ Dehn fillings of type $F$ pairs and, more generally, how $\op{ecd}$ behaves under $F_\infty$ Dehn fillings.
-Our spectral sequence provides an answer for sufficiently long fillings.
+Our spectral sequence provides a partial answer for sufficiently long fillings.